 - A work permit as an employee (“por cuenta ajena”), if you can prove that you have worked for a minimum period of time in the country during your family arraigo year

 If you do not meet the requirements for any of these three options, you may be able to make an extension of your family arraigo (equivalent to a second application).
-This extension can only be formalized as long as you have a Spanish or EU citizen child (having Spanish parents would not make you qualify).

 If you need legal assistance with your application, our lawyers are at your complete disposal.
 We will manage everything on your behalf so you just need to sign!